platformatic/platformatic/docs/db/authorization/strategies.md

 ```

 See the [`@fastify/jwt` documentation](https://github.com/fastify/fastify-jwt#options)
-for all of the available configuration options.
+for all the available configuration options.

 ### JSON Web Key Sets (JWKS)